-This section uses the Arm GICv1/v2 conventions: FIQ signals secure interrupts while IRQ signals non-secure interrupts.
-On a GICv3 configuration, one should exchange IRQ and FIQ in this section.
-A FIQ can be received during two different states, either in normal world (SCR_NS is set) or in secure world (SCR_NS is cleared).
-When the secure monitor is active (Armv8-A EL3 or Armv7-A Monitor mode) FIQ is masked.
+A secure (foreign) interrupt can be received during two different states, either in normal world (SCR\NS is set) or in secure world (SCR\NS is cleared).
+When the secure monitor is active (Armv8-A EL3 or Armv7-A Monitor mode) FIQ and IRQ are masked.
 FIQ reception in the two different states is described below.

-Deliver FIQ to secure world when SCR_NS is set
+Deliver secure interrupt to secure world when SCR NS is set

-When the monitor gets an FIQ exception it:
+When the monitor traps a secure interrupt it: